-Humanities and Writing Department
+Humanities and Writing Faculty

 The interdisciplinary Humanities major provides students with knowledge and skills vital to Wheelock's mission and to working and living in the 21st century.
 Based in history, literature, philosophy, and religion, as well as the arts, Humanities courses offer experiences that help students think broadly, deeply, and comparatively about events, values, and works from diverse eras and cultures.